Legal Components of a California Dog Bite Case

-Many states abide by what’s known as the “one bite rule".
+Many states abide by what’s known as the “one bite” law.
 Therefore, several states will not impose liability for a dog bite unless the owner was aware that his or her dog had already bitten someone or had previously proven to be dangerous.

-The state of California does not follow this “one bite rule”.
-In contrast to “one bite rule” states, California will impose strict liability after a dog bite.
-An aggrieved party does not have to prove the dog who bit them had bitten before, displayed aggressive tendencies, or even that the dog owner acted negligently.
+The state of California does not follow the one bite law.
+Instead, California imposes strict liability after a dog bite.
+An aggrieved party does not have to prove the dog who bit them had bitten them before, displayed aggressive tendencies, or were trained by a negligent dog owner.

 California law will impose an added duty of care on a dog owner if their dog had previously displayed violent behavior.
 Any owner of such a dog is required to take reasonable steps to keep that dog from biting or attacking anyone.
 Failure to do so may result in liability.